Can you use bleach to cheat the drug test?

 Bleach is a chemical compound used in cleaning and laundry to disinfect, sanitize, to remove stains.
 The main ingredient is sodium hypochlorite.
 Bleach can be found in liquid and powder forms.
-It has also been used to contaminate urine samples in order to pass a drug test.
+It has also been used to contaminate urine samples to pass a drug test.

 A small amount of either liquid or powdered bleach, usually less than five dollars per bottle or box.

 A small amount of liquid or powdered bleach is concealed on the person who is to give the urine sample, which then mixes it into the urine, making sure to mix it well.
 One particular method suggests hiding some bleach powder under your fingernails when you are called to leave the urine sample.

 Bleach is known to be corrosive and can cause severe burns to the skin, and severe irritation and damage to the eyes – so hiding powdered bleach under your fingernails where your skin is particularly sensitive is going to be an extremely poor idea.